 Check out the prominent examples of internal controls

-Segregation of duties is a fundamental practice to prevent fraud and operational errors.
-It involves dividing tasks among people, ensuring no one has total control over a process.
+First of all, we need to say that segregation of duties is a fundamental practice to prevent fraud and operational errors.
+After all, it involves dividing tasks among different people, ensuring that no one has total control over a process.

 For example, one person may be responsible for processing payments, another for approvals, and a third for financial reconciliation.
 This method creates a mutual verification system, where one person’s activities are overseen by another, minimizing the risk of undetected fraud or errors.

-Segregation of duties is beneficial in financial management, where concentrating responsibilities can create vulnerabilities.
-Dividing functions increases transparency and traceability in operations.
+Furthermore, segregation of duties is particularly useful in areas such as financial management, where concentrating responsibilities can create vulnerabilities.
+Thus, by dividing functions, the company increases the transparency and traceability of operations.

 Additionally, measures like multi-factor authentication and strong passwords help strengthen system security.